Textless Speech-to-Speech Translation on Real Data: Results

 \subsection{Analysis on the speech normalizer}

 We analyze \ftunit~to understand how the speech normalization process helps improve S2UT performance.
-First, to verify that the process preserves the original lexical content of the speech, we perform a speech resynthesis study as in~\citep{polyak2021speech} by applying ASR on the vocoder output with different versions of discrete units as input and computing word error rate (WER) between the ASR decoded text and ground truth text transcriptions. \autoref{tab:sn_wer} shows the results on the \vp~ASR test sets.
-In addition to comparing between \ftunit~and \textit{reduced} \origunit, which is the training target for the S2UT baseline systems, we also list the WER from the original audio to demonstrate the quality of the ASR models and the gap caused by the unit-based vocoder.
-We see that \ftunit~from a speech normalizer finetuned on 1-hr data achieves similar WER as \origunit, indicating that the normalization process does not change the content of the speech.
-In addition, we see that \ftunit~sequences are on average $15\%$ shorter than \textit{reduced} \origunit~sequences.
-We find that the length reduction is mainly due to the fact that the speech normalizer does not output units for the long silence in the input audio, while~\origunit~contains information from every frame, including non-speech segments such as silence and background noises, even after reduced.
-As a result, \ftunit~is a shorter and cleaner target for an S2UT model to learn from.
+First, to verify that the process preserves the lexical content, we perform a speech resynthesis study as in~\citet{polyak2021speech}.
+We use the \vp~ASR test sets, run the unit-based vocoder with different versions of discrete units extracted from the audio as input, and compute word error rate (WER) of the audio output.
+In addition to comparing between \ftunit~and \textit{reduced} \origunit, we list the WER from the original audio to demonstrate the quality of the ASR models and the gap caused by the unit-based vocoder.

+We see from \autoref{tab:sn_wer} that \ftunit~from a speech normalizer finetuned on 1-hr data achieves similar WER as \origunit, indicating that the normalization process does not change the content of the speech.
+In addition, we observe that \ftunit~sequences are on average $15\%$ shorter than \textit{reduced} \origunit~sequences.
+We find that this is mainly due to the fact that the speech normalizer does not output units for the long silence in the audio, while \textit{reduced}~\origunit~encodes non-speech segments such as silence and background noises.
+Therefore, \ftunit~is a shorter and cleaner target for training S2UT models.

-Next, to examine that the speech normalizer reduces variations between unit sequences across speakers, we sample 400 pairs of audios from Common Voice~\citep{ardila2020common} for En, Es and Fr, respectively.
+Next, to examine that the speech normalizer reduces variations in speech across speakers, we sample 400 pairs of audios from Common Voice~\citep{ardila2020common} for En, Es and Fr, respectively.
 Each pair contains two speakers reading the same text prompt. \autoref{tab:sn_uer} shows the unit error rate (UER) between the unit sequences extracted from the paired audios.
 We see that \ftunit~has UER that is on average $58\%$ of the UER of \textit{reduced} \origunit, showing that \ftunit~has less variations across speakers.